ssunday/ssunday.github.io/_posts/2016-1-22-sinatra-prologue.markdown

 Which is probably why this whole turning the Tic Tac Toe game into a web app was a muddled affair to begin with.
 Why I even thought I could handle Ruby on Rails is beyond me, but I tried it.
 Tried being the operative word.
 If I wrote a blog post on my experiences using rails I would call it ‘Falling Off the Rails.’
 But I’m not going to.
 Instead, I’ll talk about how I moved onto the smaller, easier world of Sinatra.

-It was difficult at first, but with the help of [this tutorial series] (http://code.tutsplus.com/tutorials/singing-with-sinatra-the-recall-app--net-19128), I was able to grasp the mere basics of it.
+It was difficult at first, but with the help of [this tutorial series](http://code.tutsplus.com/tutorials/singing-with-sinatra-the-recall-app--net-19128), I was able to grasp the mere basics of it.

 The core file of the application boils down to two major parts: ‘get’ and ‘post.’
 Get is used for displaying stuff and is what the code does when the browser ‘gets.’
 Post is used when the user does something and the code reacts.